miniwinwm/miniwinwm/Tools/CodeGen/tree_example_readme.txt

 /*
 The code generator JSON script example_everything.json creates a window with 3 tree controls in it.
 The code generator does not populate the tree containers that these tree controls use to store their data.
-To give these tree controls somethging to show paste this file's contents in to generated file miniwin_user.c near the end of function mw_user_init() just before the call in that function to mw_paint_all() after code generation before building the generated code.
+To give these tree controls something to show paste this file's contents in to generated file miniwin_user.c near the end of function mw_user_init() just before the call in that function to mw_paint_all() after code generation before building the generated code.